 Recitations are the shorter of the listed periods on your class schedule listed as CS111. i.e. the only CS111 class meeting time that is NOT 1 hr 20 min.
 The recitation period is problem-solving oriented and is led by a Learning Assistant (LA), a senior undergraduate student that has taken CS111 previously.
-The Dynamic Recitation (DynRec) system releases the problems ahead of the week’s recitation and the solutions the Monday of the following week.
-Use your Rutgers credentials to login into DynRec.
+On Canvas Modules you will find the problems ahead of the week’s recitation and the solutions the Monday of the following week.

 You will only receive the quiz points if you attend the recitation.
-The quiz requires an activation code that is disclosed by the LA at the end of recitation.
-Asynchronous recitations have the code at the end of the recitation video.
-The code is section specific, changes weekly, and it will ONLY be disclosed in person at the end of recitation.
-The online quiz is to be taken up to 24 hours after the end of the synchronous recitation and until Saturday for asynchronous recitations.
+The online quiz is to be taken up to 24 hours after the end of the synchronous recitation.

 Attend the recitation you are registered for and have your camera on, if you do not you will not receive credit for attendance or receive the quiz code.
 If you have specific concerns about having your camera on contact your professor.

 Assignments involve programming and written work.
 The due dates are strictly followed by the course staff.
-All assignments are due at 11:00PM and no late assignments are accepted.
+All assignments are due at 11:00PM, no exceptions.